ijlaldev007/travel-app/README.md

 ### Layout Components
 - **AppShell**: Main application layout with sidebar and content area
 - **Sidebar**: Navigation sidebar with:
-  - Logo at the top (Tourvisto with globe icon)
+  - Logo at the top (Raahi with globe icon)
   - Active state highlighting for current section (blue background)
   - Icon + text navigation items (Dashboard, All Users, All Trips)
   - User profile section at bottom with avatar and notification indicator